istiaksaif/ezy_course/README.md

-# Ezy Course

-Ezy Course is a flutter application designed to provide a comprehensive learning experience with robust community engagement features.
-The app enables users to access community feeds, interact via posts and reactions, and participate in dynamic discussions with an integrated commenting system.
+# Community Feed Application

+This is a community feed application built using **Flutter**, allowing users to authenticate, create posts, react to posts, comment, reply to comments, and more.
+The app dynamically fetches posts from a provided API and displays them in a scrollable feed.

 ## Features

-- **User Authentication**
+- **Authentication**
-    - Secure login and logout functionality to manage user sessions.
+    - Secure login and logout functionality to clear user sessions.
 - **Default Credentials (for testing):**
     - **Email**: `stu@test.io`
     - **Password**: `123456`
 - **Community Feeds**
     - Fetch and display community posts.
-    - Add reactions to posts.
+    - Add/Update reactions to posts.
     - Post comments with replies.
+    - real-time updates, ensuring that newly created posts, reactions, and comments are displayed immediately without requiring the user to refresh the page.
 - **Post Integration**
     - Create, manage, and interact with posts.
 - **Interactive UI**